Mrs C-L Harrison

 Exam Specification: French AQA 7652, German AQA 7662, Spanish AQA 7692

 All students are encouraged to join the Second Year Normandy trip, which takes place (ordinarily) in the final week of the summer term.
 This is a week spent at a rural chateau with educational visits to sites of interest (including the Bayeux Tapestry, the D-Day landing beaches and war cemeteries) and opportunities to speak French and learn about the culture of the region.
 This is not only valuable from the linguistic point of view; it provides an excellent and fun opportunity for social development.

 Since 1988 we have been running an exchange scheme for Fourth Year, Fifth Year and A level students with the Institution Saint Louis in Pont l'Abbé d'Arnoult in south west France.
 This exchanges runs every other year.

 The department was recently rehoused in the brand new classroom block, and uses five modern and well-equipped teaching rooms, provided with up-to-date interactive screens and computers.
 Pupils make regular use of the school ICT rooms in MFL lessons.
 The school library is well-stocked with books, dictionaries and DVDs, whilst satellite television is also available to students.

-We attract an unusually large number of students at A Level (there are over 35 A Level linguists at present) and well over half achieve A* - B grades.
+We attract an unusually large number of students at A Level (we average about 30 A Level linguists) and in 2020 82% of these achieved A* - B grades.

 The outlook is very positive indeed for students who learn modern foreign languages.
 Britain is facing a deficit of linguists and many employers are seeking recruits with language skills.
 Languages open doors to travel, study and work in endless places in the world or at home.
-Employment rates for those with language degrees are amongst the very highest.
-Employers particularly welcome graduates with good communication skills and who can offer one or more modern foreign languages.
+Employment rates for those with language degrees are amongst the very highest, with employers particularly welcoming graduates with good communication skills and those who can offer one or more modern foreign language.